AI-Native Engineering Briefing

 Details

-- The shift from manual coding to AI-Native Engineering.
-Enterprise adoption of AI coding assistants has grown from 10% in 2023 to 63% in 2024, with projections reaching 90% by 2028.
-Organizations adopting these tools today are achieving 20–40% faster development cycles — and coding assistants are only the first step toward a fully AI-native engineering practice.
+Enterprise adoption of AI coding assistants grew from 10% in 2023 to 63% in 2024.
+Today's projections are 90% adoption by 2028.
+Organizations using these tools today are achieving 20–40% faster development cycles — and coding assistants are only the first step toward a fully AI-native engineering practice. - What AI coding assistants are and how they work

-- What AI coding assistants are and how they work.
 Unlike general-purpose chatbots, AI coding assistants are purpose-built for software development — helping teams write, review, debug, and optimize code directly within their existing workflows.
-The market spans a spectrum from IDE-integrated assistants (GitHub Copilot, Cursor, Windsurf) to prompt-to-app builders and fully autonomous coding agents.
+The market spans a spectrum from IDE-integrated assistants (GitHub Copilot, Cursor, Windsurf) to prompt-to-app builders and fully autonomous coding agents. - The business challenges they solve

-- The business challenges they solve.
-AI coding assistants directly address the most pressing issues facing development organizations: talent shortages, pressure to accelerate time-to-market, aging code bases that need modernization, quality and security risks, and the competitive threat of falling behind peers already scaling AI.
+AI coding assistants directly address the most pressing issues facing development organizations: talent shortages, pressure to accelerate time-to-market, aging code bases that need modernization, quality and security risks, and the competitive threat of falling behind peers already scaling AI. - How to navigate a crowded, fast-moving market

-- How to navigate a crowded, fast-moving market.
 New tools and features appear monthly, and today's leader may be tomorrow's runner-up.
-WWT Research has hands-on tested and evaluated the leading tools across five enterprise dimensions — AI autonomy, contextual understanding, user interface, collaboration, and governance — so you don't have to start from scratch.
+WWT Research has hands-on tested and evaluated the leading tools across five enterprise dimensions — AI autonomy, contextual understanding, user interface, collaboration, and governance — so you don't have to start from scratch. - WWT's Evaluate → Enable → Validate approach

-- WWT's Evaluate → Enable → Validate approach.
-WWT helps organizations move from curiosity to measurable impact through a structured engagement model — from confidently selecting the right tools for your environment to driving real adoption in production repositories and pipelines, and expanding AI-native practices across the enterprise.
+WWT helps organizations move from curiosity to measurable impact through a structured engagement model — from confidently selecting the fit-for-purpose tools for your environment to driving real adoption in production repositories and pipelines, and expanding AI-native practices across the enterprise.

 What is a Briefing?